zhengliyuan1987/zlynote/L1/docs/src/guide/stream_n_to_one/round_robin/stream_n_to_one_round_robin.rst

    :hidden:
    :maxdepth: 3

-This document describes the structure and execution of stream_n_to_one based on round robin, implemented as :ref:`stream_n_to_one <cid-xf::common::utils_hw::stream_n_to_one>` function.
+This document describes the structure and execution of stream_n_to_one distributing on round robin, implemented as :ref:`stream_n_to_one <cid-xf::common::utils_hw::stream_n_to_one>` function.

 .. image:: /images/stream_n_to_one/round_robin/stream_n_to_one_round_robin.png